SSdmk/DE2-FM_Radio/README.md

 # FM Radio Receiver with Digital Tuning

 This project is a digital FM receiver built around a microcontroller (MCU) and a specialized Si4703 tuner module.
-It allows for precise digital tuning, station seeking, volume control via a rotary encoder, and displays frequency and station information (RDS) on an OLED screen.
+It allows for precise digital tuning, station seeking, volume control via a rotary encoder, and displays frequency and station RSSI on an OLED screen.

 ## Our Team
 * Lukáš Vizina